arangodb/arangojs/README.md

 * *headers* (optional): default headers that should be send with each request to the endpoint.

 If *path* is missing, the endpoint will refer to the base URL of the database.

+For more information on *Endpoint* instances see the *Endpoint API* below.

 ## Cursor API